What is "probate"?

 Gain the edge on the CTFA Exam.
 Dive into our quizzes featuring multiple choice questions with detailed explanations.
 Elevate your understanding for the Certified Trust and Fiduciary Advisor certification effortlessly.

-The other options address different aspects of estate and trust management but do not accurately define probate.
-Distributing assets among heirs is certainly part of the probate process but does not capture the validation aspect of a will.
-Managing a trust is a separate function that typically does not involve probate, as trusts generally avoid the probate process altogether.
-Similarly, the official recording of a trust document is not related to probate but is a procedural step in establishing the trust itself.
+Other options represent different aspects of estate and trust management but do not accurately describe the core definition of probate.
+The choice related to distributing assets among heirs is a part of what happens after probate, rather than the process itself.
+Managing a trust is distinct from probate entirely, as trusts typically avoid probate and are handled according to their specific terms.
+The recording of a trust document is not related to probate principles, as it focuses on creating and establishing the

 Subscribe